 This can vary based on a specific job offer, the individual's qualifications, mechanical skills, and/or their experience.

 Take a look at the modern maintenance mechanic job description template and you'll see sections for related or additional skills.

 These sections highlight the importance of a diversely skilled maintenance mechanic who can work in more than one industry or switch seamlessly between them.

-In order to succeed in the job climate within the technical sector, maintenance workers have to add more skills to their resume, or upgrade the skills they already have.
+In order to succeed in the job climate within the technical sector, maintenance workers have to add more skills to their maintenance mechanic resume or upgrade the skills they already have.

 For example, if an automotive mechanic wants to grow, they can look into vehicular electronics as another vocation.

-Chances are that this could get them a promotion, or make them a more valuable asset for a company.
+Chances are that this could get them a promotion, or make them a more valuable asset for a .

 In conclusion, the more a maintenance mechanic is willing to explore within their job description, the better their chance for career growth.

 Josh is a partner at Maintenance Manager HQ.